 About a ten-minute walk from the Hotel des Arts you can find the Sacré Coeur Basilica, one of the most famous monuments in Paris.
-During your stay in the 18th arrondissement, don’t miss the opportunity to ascend the steps of the famous hill of Montmartre and discover this awe-inspiring holy place!
+During your stay in the 18th district, don’t miss the opportunity to ascend the steps of the famous hill of Montmartre and discover this awe-inspiring holy place!

 The Sacré Cœur; a wonderful observation point!